AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/accessibility-dm.md

 ## Keyboard accessibility support in Dynamic Media

-Because Dynamic Media is a plug-in to AEM Assets, most of the keyboard control behavior is exactly the same as in AEM Assets.
-For example, the `Cancel` button in Dynamic Media has the same focus highlight as in AEM Assets, and reacts to the `Spacebar` key as in AEM Assets.
+Because Dynamic Media is a plug-in to Experience Manager Assets, most of the keyboard control behavior is exactly the same as in Experience Manager Assets.
+For example, the `Cancel` button in Dynamic Media has the same focus highlight as in Experience Manager Assets, and reacts to the `Spacebar` key as in Experience Manager Assets.
 See [Keyboard shortcuts in Assets](/help/assets/accessibility.md#keyboard-shortcuts).

 Keystrokes supported by individual user interface elements in Dynamic Media are-in most cases-obvious and easy to discover.
 Keyboard control in Dynamic Media is about the following: